-Even though gout can be excruciatingly painful and incapacitating, the good news is that it is almost always treatable in nearly all patients.
+Even though gout may be excruciatingly painful and incapacitating, the good news is that it is almost always treatable in nearly all patients.
 It is critical to identify and treat it as soon as possible to avoid pain and complications.
-Gout is most commonly associated with the feet, but it can also affect other joints.
+Gout is most commonly associated with the feet, but it may also affect other joints.

 Gout is an ancient disease characterized by uric acid deposits, particularly in the joints and kidneys.

 Purine-rich foods may cause your body to produce more uric acid.
 This increases the possibility of crystals forming in your joints, particularly your feet, causing pain.
 You can reduce your chances of having an unpleasant problem by avoiding purine-rich foods and beverages and consuming alternative healthy options.